xy0217-1/LGCCN/README.md

-# AAAI2022_ContrastNet
+# LGCCN
-code and data for AAAI2022 paper "ContrastNet: A Contrastive Learning Framework for Few-Shot Text Classification"
+code and data for LGCCN

 ## How to run:

-1. first download the processed data (including all 8 datasets used in the paper) from this [Baidu Cloud link](https://pan.baidu.com/s/1KLrBw7c6xMd3KcTa-jNo0g).
-Access Code: b10m
+1. first download the processed data (including all 7 datasets used in the paper) from this [Baidu Cloud link](链接: https://pan.baidu.com/s/1clyEJhn4E8frvwZ_xGTY9g?pwd=zxff).
+Access Code: zxff
 2. unzip the data.
 3. run the scripts.